teddybear082/godot4-ai-npc-example/README.md

 * GPT4All - Llama GPT-J-Chat (locally run, no paid API key required) (for AI character response generation)

+* GPT4All - regular windows program server mode (locally run, no paid API key required) (for AI character response generation)

 * Godot Text to Speech (locally run, no paid API Key rquired) (this is just an implementation of Godot 4's native text to speech functionality through Display Server)

+* XVASynth Text to Speech (locally run, no paid API Key required; requires download of XVASynth v.3.0 from Steam or NexusMods and a v3 voice model installed at the location where XVASynth expects)

 **KNOWN ISSUES:**

-* Convai speech to text does not work, seems to be an API issue
+* Convai speech to text does not work, seems to be an API issue with the .wav file format Godot uses

 * ElevenLabs text to speech will only process first request if several are sent, e.g., streaming text (needs better httprequest management)

 **Special Thanks to:**